Solving the Kidney Exchange Problem Using Privacy-Preserving Integer Programming (Updated and Extended Version): Introduction

 \textbf{Approach.} As the basis of our novel privacy-preserving protocol, we use the Branch-and-Bound algorithm introduced in~\cite{Land_BranchAndBound_1960}.
 At its core, this algorithm builds a tree of subproblems whose branches are pruned as soon as the upper bound on solutions in a branch is worse than the best known solution so far.
 This makes it more efficient than a brute force approach that explores the complete search space.
 Each subproblem in the tree requires the solving of a Linear Program (LP).
 In our protocol, we solve these LPs using an existing privacy-preserving implementation of the Simplex algorithm~\cite{Toft_PPLinearProgramming_2009}, which is the most prominent algorithm for solving LPs~\cite{Schrijver_LinearProgramming_1998}.

 It is hard to predict the number of iterations that IP- and LP-based approaches require to find an optimal solution.
 Therefore, the output of the ideal functionality of the respective SMPC protocols typically includes additional information.
 For instance, the output of the ideal functionality of the SMPC protocols known to date for the Simplex algorithm include the number of iterations that Simplex requires to find an optimal solution~\cite{Catrina_PPLinearProgramming_2010,Toft_PPLinearProgramming_2009}.
 Since we use the protocol from~\cite{Toft_PPLinearProgramming_2009} as a building block, the output of the ideal functionality for our novel privacy-preserving protocol includes the number of Simplex iterations for each of the subproblems in the Branch-and-Bound tree.
-Furthermore, the output also includes the structure of the Branch-and-Bound tree corresponding to the pruning decisions of the Branch-and-Bound algorithm.\footnote{Note that these extended outputs do not compromise the privacy of the medical data of the incompatible patient-donor pairs~(cf.~Section~\ref{sub:kep_protocol}).}
+Furthermore, we deliberately include the structure of the Branch-and-Bound tree corresponding to the pruning decisions of the Branch-and-Bound algorithm in the output of the ideal functionality in order to increase the runtime performance of our novel protocol.\footnote{Note that these extended outputs do not compromise the security of our novel protocol~(cf.~Section~\ref{sub:kep_protocol}).}

 \textbf{Contributions.} Our paper provides the following three main contributions: First, we devise an efficient SMPC protocol for solving the KEP for an arbitrary maximum cycle size $ \cycleBound $ based on the Branch-and-Bound algorithm and prove its security (Section~\ref{sec:protocol}).
-Second, we implement our novel protocol in the SMPC benchmarking framework MP-SPDZ~\cite{KellerMPSPDZ2020} and evaluate its performance based on a real-world data set from a large kidney exchange in the US (Section~\ref{sec:evaluation}).
+Second, we implement our novel protocol in the SMPC benchmarking framework MP-SPDZ~\cite{KellerMPSPDZ2020} and evaluate its performance based on a real-world data set from a large kidney exchange platform in the USA (Section~\ref{sec:evaluation}).
 Third, we compare the implementation of our protocol to the protocol from~\cite{Breuer_KEprotocol_2020} which to date is the only known SMPC protocol for solving the KEP for an arbitrary maximum cycle size~$ \cycleBound $~\cite{Breuer_KEprotocol_2020}.
 We show that our protocol allows for a significant improvement of the runtime (Section~\ref{sec:evaluation}).